Beginning of the end for Roma St skyline as first tower comes down layer by layer

 10 Feb 2020

-Floor by floor starting from the top and working their way down, the demolition crews have started to dismantle Hotel Jen with the East and West Towers of the Brisbane Transit Centre expected to start in March.
+Working their way down floor by floor, crews have begun to dismantle Hotel Jen, with demolition of the adjacent East and West Towers expected to start in March.

-Construction of the new Roma Street station will create jobs for Queenslanders, and breathe new life into the area which has become underutilised and run down.
+Construction of the new underground Roma Street station will also create jobs for Queenslanders, and breathe new life into what is one of the city’s most under-utilised precincts.

 This demolition work isn’t the only activity at the Roma Street site either, with preliminary works also underway on the tunnelling site where crews will excavate an access shaft.

 An Acoustic Shed will be erected to provide cover to the work site and help reduce noise and dust impacts on the local community.